chadsansing/open-facilitation/chapter1.md

 You may have

-* Running a professional development workshop for your peers.
+* Run a professional development workshop for your peers.
-* Teaching a class for your community.
+* Taught a class for your community.
 * Coordinated an online project.
-* Organizing a local event.
+* Organized a local event.

 Each kind of facilitation asks you to do something different.
 For example. for example, you might teach a class or facilitate an event or workshop in-person, while delivering an online class our course asks you to work at a distance from your participants.